OldSneerJaw/synctos/README.md

     * `roles`: The roles to assign to users.
     * `users`: The users to which to assign the roles.

-An example of a mix of channel and role access assignments:
+An example of a static mix of channel and role access assignments:

 ```
 accessAssignments: [